arparn/arparn/README.md

 I speak Russian, Estonian and English. 🌍

-I have some experience in web development (front-end and back-end). 💻
+I have experience in web development (front-end and back-end). 💻

-I know: Java ☕, Python 🐍, PHP 🐘, Spring 🍃, Angular 🅰, Node 🟩, JavaScript 🟨, TypeScript 🟦, HTML 🟧, CSS 🟦, Git 🟥.
+I have experience in working with: Java ☕, Python 🐍, PHP 🐘, Spring 🍃, Angular 🅰, Node 🟩, JavaScript 🟨, TypeScript 🟦, HTML 🟧, CSS 🟦, Git 🟥.

 I am a hardworking and responsible person.
 I like doing sports and travelling. 💪🏻 ✈